 In northern Australia, mango, umbrella, and other trees, can cause mild drunkenness in birds when the fruit or nectar ferments at different times throughout the year.
 But many of the lorikeets brought to the hospital aren’t just mildly drunk – they’re completely sloshed, and sometimes for days at a time.

 The most probable culprit is the Schotia brachypetala, a southern African native, commonly known as the drunken parrot tree.
-Stephen says he's seen this species pop up in gardens all over Darwin in recent years, and its rapid rise to abundance may be taking its toll on the birds.
-So far this year, more than a hundred lorikeets have been adversely affected from over-indulging on fermented fruits.
+Stephen says he’s seen this species pop up in gardens all over Darwin in recent years, and its rapid rise to abundance may be taking its toll on the birds.

 Drunk animals can’t help their problem